surekha-koti/WaterQualityPrediction/README (1).md

 ---

-## Datasets
+## Dataset

-All datasets used are included within their respective project folders.
+The dataset used is included within the respective project folder.

 ---

-## Skills Developed by Interns
+## Skills Developed

 - Machine Learning (Regression)
 - Time Series Forecasting